sutrolabs/census-docs/destinations/google-sheets.md

 ### 1. Create a Google Sheets connection

-Our Google Sheets connector behaves a little differently than other Census connectors.
+Our Google Sheets destination behaves a little differently than other Census destinations.
 Instead of going through an OAuth connection flow, we provide you a Google Identity address you use to share the correct Google Sheets docs.
 This lets you be very specific about which Google Sheets you give Census access to.

 * In Census, navigate to [Destinations](https://app.getcensus.com/destinations)
 * Click the New Destination button